CS-Senior-Project/AR-Collaboration/README.md

 2. Download [ZEDSDK].
 3. Download and Set up [Unity] (2019.2.17f1).
 4. Download [ZEDUnity] plugin and import into Unity.
+5. Download and install [Steam] (for SteamVR).
+6. Download and run [SteamVR].
+7. Set up HTC [Vive] and base stations.
-4. Connect HTC Vive and ZED Mini Hardware to the machine (usb 3.0).
+8. Attach the ZED Mini to Vive and then connect the [combined] hardware to the machine (usb 3.0).
-5. Load LoginScene and Run
+9. Open the AR Collaboration project in Unity.
+10. Select LoginScene (Project -> Assets -> Scenes -> LoginScene) and press Play.

 ### Troubleshooting: